Get to Know Chicago Tutor/Mentor Programs

 Read series of blog article focused on "talent needed". click here

-Engage youth and volunteers in understanding
+Engage youth and volunteers in understanding and solving complex problems.

 One of the best ways to build a relationship between a youth and an adult is to focus on an issue beyond their immediate life that they can learn about, and perhaps become involved with.